eth-cscs/cpp-course-2023/01_04_generic_programming_1_templates/templates_part1.md

     }
 ```

+* Constructions like `std::array<char, Size>` are very useful for things like
+  * message buffers/headers
+  * cache line padding
+  * Small buffer Optimization

 ---

 ## Evaluation order

 * Template arguments are evaluated left to right
-* So we can get things from the first and use them in the second, third ...
+  * So we can extract types from the first and use them in the second, etc ...
+* C++ gets interesting and powerful when you allow types to expose other types
+  * or (other) embedded types that have been specialized ... [link](https://godbolt.org/z/6TYzWbxhd)

 ```c++
     template <typename T, typename U = typename T::type, int X = U::value>